The ABACUS group

 - Clinical and health economic modelling of the benefits, harms and costs of various risk-based approaches to breast cancer screening, diagnosis and treatment

-- The ‘Toward Tailored Screening Project’, in collaboration with BreastScreen Victoria and the Peter McCallum Cancer Centre.
-This project is part of the Victorian Comprehensive Cancer Centre’s new Precision Prevention and Tailored Screening program.
-The collaborative team is working together to better understand the feasibility, costs and acceptability of routine risk assessment within the BreastScreen Victoria program.
-This will include a small field test of routine risk assessment, with associated qualitative research in collaboration with A/Prof Louise Keogh.
+- The Breast Risk Assessment in Victoria (BRAVO) project in collaboration with BreastScreen Victoria and the Peter McCallum Cancer Centre.
+This project has been supported by the Victorian Comprehensive Cancer Centre’s Precision Prevention and Tailored Screening program.
+The collaborative team is working together to better understand the feasibility, costs and acceptability of routine risk assessment within the BreastScreen Victoria program, aiming to pilot its protocol in selected screening sites soon.

 - Development of breast cancer health economic model components with A/Prof Dennis Petrie and Ms Karinna Saxby at the Centre for Health Economics at Monash University.

-- Development of a clinical and health economic model for population-wide genetic screening for breast and ovarian cancer high-risk pathogenic variants, including cascade testing of potentially high-risk relatives, with researchers from the Peter McCallum Cancer Centre drawing on information from the lifepool cohort.
+- Development of a clinical and health economic model for population-wide genetic screening for breast and ovarian cancer high-risk pathogenic variants, including cascade testing of potentially high-risk relatives, with researchers from the Peter McCallum Cancer Centre, drawing on information from the lifepool l cohort.

 - Comparison of mammographic breast density measurements in terms of predicting (i) breast cancer risk, (ii) the sensitivity and specificity of mammographic screening, and (iii) the impact of any improvements in risk assessment on clinical and health economic outcomes of risk-based screening.
 This includes the AutoDensity tool developed by our team in collaboration with CSIRO.